-On January 15, 2016, the Company granted 535,000 stock options to management under the terms of the Company's stock option plan at an exercise price of \$2.33 per share.
-The options vest evenly over a three year period on each of the first, second and third anniversary dates of the grant, and expire on the tenth anniversary of the date of the grant.
+Under the terms of the Company's stock option plan, the options vest evenly over a three year period on each of the first, second and third anniversary dates of the grant, and expire on the tenth anniversary of the date of the grant.
 All options are to be settled by the physical delivery of shares.